 Water this drought-resistant fountain plant regularly throughout the growing season, but allow the soil to dry out between waterings.

 Fertilize biweekly throughout spring and summer using a half-strength dilution of balanced liquid fertilizer.

 As winter approaches and it gets colder, bring your plant indoors.

 Put it in a warm sunny window, reduce watering, and do not fertilize until springtime.

-It’s tolerant of sandy, loamy, clay or chalks soil textures, and it can do well with pH levels ranging from alkaline to acidic.
+It’s tolerant of sandy, loamy, clay, or chalk soil textures and can do well with pH levels ranging from alkaline to acidic.

-To keep Coral Plant as a container plant, use a standard potting mix and add sand or perlite to provide good drainage.
+To grow Coral plants as container plants, use a standard potting mix and add sand or perlite to provide good drainage.

-Prune your plant regularly throughout the growing season to attain or maintain the desired shape and also to remove any dead growth.
+Prune your plant regularly throughout the spring or late winter to attain or maintain the desired shape and remove any dead growth.